 The operation in Birmingham in autumn 2013 showed that six out of ten people arrested for begging had a home.

 Most people begging have accommodation of sorts, either a hostel place or a flat or bed-sit.

 Most people who beg have accommodation.
 Outreach workers can help those who don't to access a hostel bed.

 "Maybe, but there's surely no harm in giving a few pence."

 Giving to people who beg is not a benign act without consequences.
-As an organisation that has worked with people on the street for over twenty years, we have seen many lives damaged by hard drugs and alcohol misuse.
+As an organisation that has worked with people on the street for early thirty years, we have seen many lives damaged by hard drugs and alcohol misuse.
 We have even lost people through overdoses in situations where a significant portion of the money they spent on drugs came from members of the public giving loose change.

 Giving to people who beg is not a benign act.
 It can have fatal consequences.

 "Come on, these are just people a bit down on their luck"

 Most people begging are not individuals in temporary difficulties, but people who are dependent on a begging income.
 This is almost certainly to fund a serious drug habit.